OpenChain-Project/Reference-Material/Education-For-Suppliers/Supplier-Education-Leaflet/supply-chain-education-leaflet-version-2-2024/supply-chain-education-leaflet-version-2_en.md

 With some open source licenses, the copyright holder of open source grants others the right to freely use the patents that are practiced by the software and owned by the copyright holder.
 Not every open source license grants such a patent license.
 Examples of licenses that include such patent grants are the Apache license, and the GNU General Public License (GPL) version 3.

-## Typical open source license
+## Typical open source licenses

 The Open Source Initiative (OSI) is an organization that promotes open source.
 It defines the criteria for what constitutes open source and approves dozens of different licenses as valid open source licenses.

 [https://opensource.org/licenses](https://opensource.org/licenses)
 [https://opensource.org/osd](https://opensource.org/osd)

 Most open source is licensed under an OSI-approved license.
-In addition, some software that is licensed under non-OSI-approved license may be treated as open source as well.
+In addition, some software that is licensed under non-OSI-approved licenses may be treated as open source as well.
 Whether such software should be treated as open source (or handled some other way) should be determined by agreement between the software supplier and the recipient.

 # What you need to do to receive the benefits of open source

 ### When you use open source, the most important thing to know is your obligations related to distribution of the software.

-Almost all open source licenses define the followings:
+Almost all open source licenses define the following:

 - The open source developer disclaims liability for the effects of using the software
 - Some obligations must be fulfilled when the software is distributed by an